International Childhood Cancer Day?

 This annual event was created in 2002 by Childhood Cancer International, a global network of

-The International Childhood Cancer Day is based on Childhood Cancer International’s (CCI) core belief that every child and adolescents with cancer deserves the best possible medical and psychosocial care, regardless of country of origin, race, financial status or social class.
+The International Childhood Cancer Day is based on Childhood Cancer International’s (CCI) core belief that every child and adolescent with cancer deserves the best possible medical and psychosocial care, regardless of country of origin, race, financial status or social class.

 It is also anchored on the premise that childhood cancer deaths are avoidable, with timely and accurate diagnosis, availability and access to quality essential medicines as well as proper treatment and care.